May 16, 2025

 The Opt-in System is Preferred and Works for Americans

-The idea of a presumed consent system may sound logical and the perfect way to address the rising need for organs and tissues for transplant.
-However, before you start advocating for it, here are a few facts about how a presumed consent system works and why it may not be the best idea for organ and tissue donation in the United States.
+A presumed consent system may seem like a logical way to address the organ shortage, but before supporting it, consider these key facts about how it works and why it may not be the best fit for the United States.

 No Systems Operate as True Presumed Consent Models